 Vice President and Associate Provost for Undergraduate Affairs

-Hugh Page, associate professor of theology and Africana studies, was appointed vice president and associate provost for undergraduate affairs in 2013; he is also the dean of The First Year of Studies (FYS).
+Hugh Page, professor of theology and Africana studies, was appointed vice president and associate provost for undergraduate affairs in 2013; he is also the dean of the First Year of Studies (FYS).
 His major responsibilities include expanding opportunities for and participation in undergraduate scholarship and research, implementing the Undergraduate Academic Code of Honor, leading the University’s enrollment management efforts by overseeing the Office of Undergraduate Admissions and the Office of Student Financial Services, and furthering campus conversation on issues related to diversity.